ollef/sixten/README.md

 Sixten is an experimental functional programming language where all data is unboxed by default.
 Functional programming with fewer indirections!

+NOTE: Sixten is not dead!
+A new frontend is currently being built over at [Sixty](https://github.com/ollef/sixty), which will be merged into Sixten eventually.

 Below follow some of Sixten's features that work now.

 ### Unboxed stack- or heap-allocated data types